vcfvct/aws-exam/README.md

 * vpc log flow allow log all traffic to the vpc into the cloudwatch.

 ## IAM
-* [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html). it assumes deny first, and then  evaluates deny then evaluate allow.
+* [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow). it assumes deny first, and then  evaluates deny then evaluate allow.
+* The distinction between a request being denied by default and an explicit deny in a policy is important.
+By default, a request is denied, but this can be overridden by an allow.
+In contrast, if a policy explicitly denies a request, that deny can't be overridden. [good example](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#AccessPolicyLanguage_Interplay)